aws-samples/data-protection/usecase-7/README.md

 Setup CloudWatch Alarms: [Revocation Alarm setup](https://view.highspot.com/viewer/5da6342834d6be298b1c4447)

 #### Scenerio 2: CA Certificate Created
-Creating a CA Certificate is a privileged action that should only be taken by authorized personel within the CA Hierarchy Management team.
+Creating a CA Certificate is a privileged action that should only be taken by authorized personnel within the CA Hierarchy Management team.
 For this reason we want to monitor the creation of any CA Certificate within our hierarchy.

 To do this we will setup a CloudWatch Alarm: [CA Cert Alarm setup](https://view.highspot.com/viewer/5da63481b7b73956e4842f3a)

 Now we have two alarms that have produced ALARM states.
 This is due to our mass revocation of multiple certificates by the application developer and the creation of a CA Certificate upon creating our CA hierarchy.
 Organizations can use this mechanism to build dashboards to monitor and alert (SNS, Email, etc) when sensitive actions take place.

-#### 16. Quiz time.
+#### 13. Quiz time.
 Open this link in a new browser tab : [quiz](https://amazonmr.au1.qualtrics.com/jfe/form/SV_cx0KvGMDSVUVLTL)

 ## Cleanup